From the Principal

 Science Pre Primary to Year 2

-There are numerous before and after school programs offered by outside agencies on-site, including Camp Australia, who offer quality before and after school care.
+There are numerous before and after school programs offered by outside agencies on-site, including Their Care, who offer quality before and after school care.

 An example of before or after activities: